 Ohio State quarterback Justin Fields was once thought to be a lock for the second overall pick in the 2021 NFL draft, but the latest rumors suggest otherwise.

-After a lackluster performance in the Big Ten Championship Game, Fields is losing his footing as the second-ranked signal-caller in the 2021 draft class behind Trevor Lawrence.
+After an up-and-down 2020 campaign, Fields is losing his footing as the second-ranked signal-caller in the 2021 draft class behind Trevor Lawrence.
+It now appears Zach Wilson is the man who’ll ultimately emerge as QB2.

 NFL Draft rumors 2021: Justin Fields sliding to QB3 below Zach Wilson